martinalberiolioi/time-tracker/README.md

 - Execute ./vendor/bin/sail artisan migrate
 - Open the app using your browser in localhost

+## Some problems you may encounter

-Notice: if you start the app without migrating the DB, there will be errors related to that.
+If you start the project without migrating the DB, there will be errors related to that.
 To fix them:
 - ./vendor/bin/sail down --rmi all -v
 - ./vendor/bin/sail up

+If there's an error involving ports used by other applications, you may change them from the .env file.

 ## Usage